ritzann/2024-thrill-school-gp-bo/README.md

 =============================================

-[Skip if you've done the following already!]
+[Skip if you've done the Python installation already!]

 > [!IMPORTANT]
 > Please install the software components as described below **before** the